Guide To The Secrets Of Walleye Fishing In Arizona

-The walleye prefers moderately deep lakes with gravel, rock or sandy bottoms.
+Walleye prefer moderately deep lakes with gravel, rock or sandy bottoms.
 It is found primarily in cold water lakes but has proven to survive in warmer impoundments.
 It is prized for its great tasting filets.
 Click here to learn all about walleye fishing.

-Walleye Fishing Lakes In Arizona
+Walleye Lakes In AZ

 Arizona walleye spawn in spring and when they have the option will choose to migrate from the lake up into feeder streams to spawn.
 If this option is not available they seek out shallow bars or shoals with clean bottom surfaces near deep water.

 This toothy fish will eat virtually anything it can catch and get in its mouth.
 They prefer small fish and will eat crustaceans, worms and insects.
 They tend to be somewhat wary and prefer the safety of deeper darker water.
+Trolling for walleye with deep diving crankbaits, jerkbaits, spinners and live bait provides a way to cover vast areas and locate concentrations of fish.
+Use of planer boards allows anglers to cover water out both sides of the boat while trolling.
 Try fishing for walleye from sundown to midnight, particularly during the heat of summer.

-Also find information about walleye fishing in these states.
+Also find information about walleye, sauger or saugeye fishing in these states.

 Learn the migration patterns of walleye

 Walleye become active in spring and begin the spawning process in medium-depth water.
 As summer arrives they move to deeper, cooler water.
 In fall walleye migrate into shallower water again and feed aggressively preparing for their move to deeper water where they will spend winter.
-Visit the walleye fishing page for additional information about walleye activities.